 CGEP saw a unique opportunity to transform the ailing peanut sector and help Haitians meet the demand domestically.

-First, we facilitated a $1.25M investment in Acceso Peanut Enterprise Corporation (Acceso - Haiti), a peanut supply chain enterprise, to provide capacity building and inputs for Haitian peanut farmers that will significantly improve yield and quality.
-Acceso - Haiti will also purchase peanuts from smallholder farmers at favorable, fixed prices, then it will sort, test and re-sell them directly to buyers and the general market.
-We believe we can increase farmers' income by 300%.
+First, CGEP facilitated a $1.25 million investment in Acceso Peanut Enterprise Corporation (Acceso - Haiti), a peanut supply chain enterprise, to provide capacity building and inputs for Haitian peanut farmers that will significantly improve yield and quality.
+Acceso - Haiti purchases peanuts from smallholder farmers at favorable, fixed prices, then sorts, tests and re-sells them directly to buyers and the general market.

 Acceso - Haiti's depots are staffed and supervised by Haitians and optimized to serve approximately 200 to 400 farmers within a five-kilometer radius.
 The depots manage all disbursements of credit, seed and other supplies to farmers throughout the growing cycle as well as purchase farmer stock immediately following harvest at market-competitive prices.
 Twelve of these depots have already opened, and more are planned throughout Haiti, which will improve the livelihoods of peanut farmers and bring positive change to their communities.

 As of September 2015, Acceso - Haiti has trained over 3,200 farmers, and purchased 210MT of peanuts from more than 1,200 of those trained farmers in Haiti.
 CGEP is currently working with farmers via 12 depots in the Central Plateau and North/Northeast.